Delzing/SQL-DataWarehouse-Project/README.md

 🧑‍💻About Me

 Hi there!
-I am Tunde Babalola.
+I am **Tunde Babalola**.
 I am an IT professional willing to engage with businesses that recognise the need for data analysis in decision making